×

 Romans 12:1 meaning

-In chapters 1-11, Paul is telling his audience of Roman believers how God’s righteousness is attained.
-He explains that it is not through the Law, as some competing Jewish “authorities” were arguing, but that it is through faith.
-Now, Paul is telling his audience what a life of righteousness through faith looks like; this is noted by Paul’s use of “Therefore,” saying that, because of what he had already made clear in Chapters 1-11 (that righteousness is attained by faith) here’s how believers ought to live.
-He begins with a strong call, urg[ing] you, brethren, by the mercies of God to live righteously.
+Now, Paul is telling his audience what a life of righteousness through faith looks like; this is noted by Paul’s use of Therefore, saying that, because of what he had already made clear in chapters 1–11 (that righteousness is attained by a walk of faith) now Paul begins to describe how believers ought to live.
+He begins with a strong call: I urge you, brethren, by the mercies of God (v 1) to live righteously.

-First, Paul talks about sacrifice.
-We believers are meant to present [our] bodies a living and holy sacrifice, acceptable to God, to live sacrificially, doing what God asks of us, which is a way of giving worship, praise, and honor to God.
-Paul calls this sacrifice a spiritual service of worship.
-The word translated “spiritual” is the Greek word “logikos,” which can also be translated “logical.”
+The word translated spiritual is the Greek word “logikos,” which can also be translated logical.
 It seems the idea is that—in light of what Paul has demonstrated about a life of righteousness—the only logical conclusion is for us to live life as a living sacrifice.

 “When He had come down from the mountain, great multitudes followed Him.
 And behold, a leper came and worshiped Him, saying, ‘Lord, if You are willing, You can make me clean.’”

 In this verse, the leper worships simply by acknowledging Jesus’s power.
-By living a sacrificial life where Jesus’ power flows out of us in service to the commands of Jesus, we are indeed worshipping with our lives each moment of each day.
+By living a sacrificial life where Jesus’s power flows out of us in service to the commands of Jesus, we are indeed worshipping with our lives each moment of each day.

 Biblical Text